PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 18:23:08
+Last updated: 2024-04-13 18:24:17
-Random Quote: Marshall: "Excuse me, miss.
-When you get a chance, could you bring over a hundred shots of tequila please?"Barney: "I'll have the same." - Marshall Eriksen
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker